 - Advocating for an approach to health that is focused on wellbeing rather than weight and addresses weight and size based discrimination

 We are committed to using youth development principles to support body image leaders to facilitate safe and celebratory schools and community spaces.
-We also work with teachers, counsellors, nurses and youth workers to help them unpack body image, critical media literacy, appearance based bullying and self esteem with young people.
+We also work with teachers, counselors, nurses and youth workers to help them unpack body image, critical media literacy, appearance-based bullying and self-esteem with young people.

 1Ali et al, 2010; Commonwealth Office on the Status of Women, 2003; Cussins, 2001; Grant et al, 1999; Farhat et al, 2011; Larson, 2011; Leone et al, 2011; Muennig et al, 2008; Neumark-Sztainer et al, 2006; Women’s Health Victoria, 2008.

 2Clark, T.C., Fleming, T., Bullen, P., Crengle, S., Denny, S., Dyson, B., Fortune, S., Peiris-John, R., Robinson, E., Rossen, F., Sheridan, J., Teevale, T., Utter, J., & The Adolescent Health Research Group (2013).
 Youth’12 Prevalence Tables: The health and wellbeing of New Zealand secondary school students in 2012.
 Auckland, New Zealand; The University of Auckland.